-The Internationalization Office is no longer accepting opt outs from the Foreign Health Insurance for the Spring 2017 semester as the deadline was Friday May 19, 2017 at 5pm NDT.
-The next opportunity to opt out will be Fall 2017.
+The Internationalization Office is no longer accepting opt-outs or opt-ins to the Foreign Health Insurance for the Fall 2017 semester, as the deadline was Wednesday September 20, 2017 at 5pm NDT.

 You are eligible to opt out from our insurance plan if one of these statements applies to you:

 - I am studying outside of Canada in either my home country or the USA

 - I am sponsored by one of the following groups who provide me with insurance: USC, CIDA, CBIE, SWB, Canadian Commonwealth scholarship, or Saudi Arabia Cultural Bureau

 - I am a refugee claimant and covered under the Federal Government